MatchPoint

 How might we add value to the user's player-discovery experience while keeping features minimal?

-1. Discover Players
+1. Nearby Players

-2. Join Matches
+2. Nearby Matches

 Information architecture